CJWorkbench/arrow-tools/README.md

 * _Automatic types_: each column starts null.
 It will grow to float64 when it encounters numbers, timestamp when it encounters dates, and String when it encounters anything else (or a mix of types).
 Conversions always warn.
-* _Sensible column names_: default column names are "A", "B", etc. Column names cannot contain ASCII control characters `0x00-0x1f`, and they cannot be duplicated.
-(Conflicting columns will be nixed with a warning.)
+* _Excel-ish column names_: column names are "A", "B", etc.
+* _Header rows go to separate table_: column names (strings) won't affect column types this way.
+Other tools can decide how best to name the final output columns.
 * _Warn on stdout_: stdout can produce lines of text matching these patterns:

 ```